-The Dodge Dart is available in six different trim levels: SE, SXT, Rallye, Aero, Limited and GT.
+The Dodge Dart is available in six different trim levels: SE, SXT, Aero, Limited and GT.

 The SE comes standard with AM/FM/CD stereo with MP3 capability, LED taillights and "Denim" cloth seats.
-Under the hood is the 2.0-liter inline-four.
+Under the hood is the 2.0-liter straight-four.

-The Dart SXT adds A/C, 17-inch aluminum wheels, remote keyless entry, an upgraded sound system, an anti-theft system, 60/40 split folding rear seats and power locks.
+The Dart SXT adds the 2.4-liter Tigershark engine, A/C, 17-inch aluminum wheels, remote keyless entry, an upgraded sound system, an anti-theft system, 60/40 split folding rear seats and power locks.
 Optional extras on the SXT include an 8.4-inch touch screen Garmin navigation system, a rear backup camera, a sunroof and a 506-watt sound system.

 A new SXT Special Edition package includes a black cross-hair grille design that incorporates active grille shutters, fog lamps, dark tinted headlamps, LED "racetrack" tail lamps, dual exhaust, a leather-wrapped steering wheel, cruise control, Bluetooth and an in-seat storage bin underneath the passenger seat bottom.
 The package can be further dressed up with the Rallye Appearance Group, which adds a black front fascia, 17-inch Hyper Black alloy wheels and a Rallye badge

-The Aero features numerous efficiency-boosting bits (enumerated above).
+The Aero features the smaller 1.4-liter engine and numerous efficiency-boosting bits (enumerated above).